flexivrobotics/flexiv_rdk/README.md

 #### Compile and install for Windows

-1. Install Microsoft Visual Studio with version 2015 or above (MSVC 14.0+).
+1. Install Microsoft Visual Studio 2019 (MSVC v142) or above .
 Choose "Desktop development with C++" under the *Workloads* tab during installation.
 You only need to keep the following components for the selected workload:
    * MSVC ...
 C++ x64/x86 build tools (Latest)
    * C++ CMake tools for Windows
    * Windows 10 SDK or Windows 11 SDK, depending on your actual Windows version
-2. Due to compatibility issue from one of the dependencies, the maximum compatible MSVC version is v14.36.
-Thus if the above selected "Latest" MSVC is higher than v14.36, an **additional** compatible MSVC needs to be installed.
-To do so, go to the *Individual components* tab (next to *Workloads*), and search for "MSVC x64/x86 build tools", then select a MSVC with version <= 14.36 to install.
-Note: you need to also **keep** the "Latest" selection of MSVC that comes with the "Desktop development with C++" workload so that the "C++ CMake tools for Windows" component can work properly.
-3. Download ``cmake-3.x.x-windows-x86_64.msi`` from [CMake download page](https://cmake.org/download/) and install the msi file.
+2. Download ``cmake-3.x.x-windows-x86_64.msi`` from [CMake download page](https://cmake.org/download/) and install the msi file.
 The minimum required version is 3.16.3. **Add CMake to system PATH** when prompted, so that ``cmake`` and ``cmake-gui`` command can be used from Command Prompt or a bash emulator.
-4. Install a bash emulator.
+3. Install a bash emulator.
 Git Bash that comes with Git (for Windows) installation is recommended.
-5. Within the bash emulator, the rest steps are the same as [Compile and install for Linux](#compile-and-install-for-linux), beginning from step 2.
+4. Within the bash emulator, the rest steps are the same as [Compile and install for Linux](#compile-and-install-for-linux), beginning from step 2.

 ### Python RDK

-Python 3.8 and 3.10 are supported by RDK, see Flexiv RDK Manual for more details.
+Python 3.10 and 3.12 are supported by RDK, see Flexiv RDK Manual for more details.
 A brief instruction is provided below and applies to all supported OS.

-1. Check Python version is 3.8.x or 3.10.x:
+1. Check Python version is 3.10.x or 3.12.x:

         python3 --version